nvlinhvn/Toy-examples/README.md

 # Repository with toy examples
-Doing some sanity tests and play with different tools
+* Doing some sanity tests and play with different tools
+* Add references code from courses